-If a power interruption occurs after business hours, property management will notify the designated tenant contact of the situation, and update as necessary.
+If a power interruption occurs after business hours property management will notify and update designated tenant contacts of situation, typically via JBG SMITH Connect.

-- Turn off electrical equipment in your area until full power is restored to prevent damage. - If in an elevator, the car will automatically descend to ground floor and open doors. - If necessary to evacuate only use exit stairwells not elevators. - Carry a flashlight at all times, if possible. - Do not use candles or portable generators at any time in building. - Notify floor warden and property management.
+- Turn off electrical equipment in your area until full power is restored to prevent damage. - If in an elevator, the car will automatically descend to ground floor and open doors. - If necessary to evacuate, only use exit stairwells not elevators. - Carry a flashlight at all times, if possible. - Do not use candles or portable generators at any time in building. - Notify floor warden and property management.